thunder-project/thunder/python/doc/install_ec2.rst

 Simply point your browser at http://localhost:<local_port> and you will connect (over the SSH tunnel) to your iPython notebook server.
 Click ``New Notebook`` to start a session.

-Note that although the SSH tunnel method requires less setup than the SSL method, it does require that you remain logged into your cluster whenever you wish to access the iPython notebook.
+Note that although the SSH tunnel method involves less setup than the SSL method, it does require that you remain logged into your cluster whenever you wish to access the iPython notebook.
 Once you log out, the SSH tunnel is disconnected.
 Of course, iPython is still running on your server, and you can access your running notebooks as soon as you log back in.
 Just be sure to include the --ssh-port-forwarding option every time!

-As a final word of caution, these two methods are mutually exclusive.
-You can only choose one method for connecting to your iPython notebook server.
-If you change your mind, you can always remove the '/root/.ipython' directory on your EC2 master node and then follow the instruction above to switch methods.
+As a final word of caution: for now these two methods are mutually exclusive.
+You can only use one of the above methods at a time.
+However, if you change your mind simply remove the '/root/.ipython' directory on your EC2 master node and then follow the instruction above to switch methods.